1. Download and install RMPrepUSB v2.1.622 or later

 Booting to MS-DOS instead of FreeDOS

-If you want to boot MS-DOS instead of FreeDOS, simply copy all MS-DOS (v7) files to the USB drive after following the steps above and then copy the IO.SYS file and overwrite the KERNEL.SYS file so that the file KERNEL.SYS will actually contain the contents of IO.SYS.
+If you want to boot MS-DOS instead of FreeDOS, simply copy all MS-DOS (v7) files to the USB drive after following the steps above and then copy the IO.SYS file and rename it as KERNEL.SYS file so that the file KERNEL.SYS will actually contain the contents of IO.SYS.

 You will, of course, need to obtain the MS-DOS boot files (IO.SYS, COMMAND.COM, MSDOS.SYS, CONFIG.SYS) first.